 Sometimes it may be necessary to re-reduce the data with the Class pipeline.
 This can be done on the observer4 computer.
-The necessary software is installed in /opt/EffelsbergSpecPipeline.
-There is a bash script to set all the necessary paths. "tcsh" shell users should change to "bash" by typing bash (the teleskop and obs2 account are already bash accounts).
+The necessary software is installed in /opt/specpipeline.
+There is a bash script to set all the necessary paths. "tcsh" shell users should change to "bash" by typing bash.
 Launch the following command:

-source /opt/EffelsbergSpecPipeline/init classwriter.sh
+source /opt/specpipeline/init classwriter.sh

 Now you should be ready to run the offline Class calibration pipeline.
-There are two ways to do, an interactive tool and a command-line tool (for simple tasks).
+There are two ways to go, an interactive tool and a command-line tool (for simple tasks).